-Capital will show how, with the reign of commodities, every terrestrial reality loses its singularity and becomes an element of a specific immanence: the equivalence of everything with everything, which is not so far away, according to Alexander Galloway, from the world flat ontologies and object-oriented philosophies that strive to go beyond the poststructuralist mode of thinking - describe.
-In 1863, in a famous unpublished chapter of Capital, Marx proposes two important concepts for our inquiry: “formal subsumption” of labor to capital - when capital subordinates preexisting productive forces - and “real subsumption” - when capital becomes able to produce its own means, its own machines and methods of production, reshaping everything on the basis of its own requirements (128-136).
-Real subsumption is the capitalist name for the end of the outside, the process through which capitalism reconfigures everything on Earth – in other words, the beginning of geo-capitalism and its anthropocenic effects.
+Capital will show how, with the reign of commodities, every terrestrial reality loses its singularity and becomes an element of a specific immanence: the equivalence of everything with everything, which is not so far away, according to Alexander Galloway, from the world flat ontologies—and object-oriented philosophies that strive to go beyond the post-structuralist mode of thinking—describe.
+In 1863, in a famous unpublished chapter of Capital, Marx proposes two important concepts for our inquiry: “formal subsumption” of labor to capital (when capital subordinates preexisting productive forces) and “real subsumption” (when capital becomes able to produce its own means, its own machines and methods of production, reshaping everything on the basis of its own requirements) (128–36).
+Real subsumption is the capitalist name for the end of the outside, the process through which capitalism reconfigures everything on Earth—in other words, the beginning of geo-capitalism and its anthropocenic effects.

-In this regard, we could say that the (celebrated or wished-for) end of the Great divides between nature and society/culture/technology, the disappearance of the Outside, and the melting of nature into anthropogenic activities, are not new ideas coming from 20th Century constructivist thinkers, or Actor-Network Theory promoters, but from Marx and Engels, one hundred and fifty years ago.
+In this regard, we could say that the (celebrated or wished-for) end of the Great divides between nature and society/culture/technology, the disappearance of the Outside, and the melting of nature into anthropogenic activities, are not new ideas coming from twentieth-century constructivist thinkers or Actor-Network Theory promoters but from Marx and Engels, 150 years ago.
 Like Nietzsche, Spinoza, and Epicurus, Marx and Engels were thinkers of immanence who fought against transcendence (of God, of “Man,” of commodities and their fetishism, etc.) and against the divisions opened up by transcendence.
-However, unlike Democritus, Diderot, Spinoza, or Nietzsche, Marx and Engels did not any longer need an ontology of nature to destroy the great divides and absolute transcendence.
+However, unlike Democritus, Diderot, Spinoza, or Nietzsche, Marx and Engels no longer needed an ontology of nature to destroy the great divides and absolute transcendence.
 Instead of ontology, they appealed to economics: they wanted to grasp the nomos of our capitalist oikos, the rules of an industrial globalization in the process of swallowing the Earth, regurgitating it as partes extra partes commodities.
-Since the advent of modernity and its geo-capitalist scaffolding, we could say, parodying Wittgenstein: if nature could talk, only commodities would understand it.
+Since the advent of modernity and its geo-capitalist scaffolding, we could say, parodying Wittgenstein, if nature could talk, only commodities would understand it.

-Divides, cleavages and differences
+Divides, Cleavages, and Differences

-From cybernetics to object-oriented philosophies through post-structuralism, a theoretical challenge has been advanced: who will be able to definitively erase the difference between living and non-living beings, nature and artifacts, organisms and machines?
-What will be – please, forgive my irony - the best theory able to justify in ontological terms what capitalism already began to perform in the 19th Century?
-During the last 30 years, sociologist Ulrich Beck, meta-sociologist Bruno Latour, and cyber-feminist Donna Haraway and Bruno Latour – authors who belong to what I call the second poststructuralist wave - have blurred the theoretical division between nature and society, human beings, animals, and artificial beings.
-French anthropologist Philippe Descola – a proponent of what I have called in the introduction the anthropology of ontological turn, which aims to replace the concept of structure inherited from Claude Levi-Strauss with ontological propositions about cultures - has recently shown that we have to think “beyond nature and culture.”
+From cybernetics to object-oriented philosophies through post-structuralism, a theoretical challenge has been advanced: who will be able to definitively erase the difference between living and nonliving beings, nature and artifacts, organisms and machines?
+What will be—please, forgive my irony—the best theory to justify in ontological terms what capitalism already began to perform in the nineteenth century?
+During the last 30 years, sociologist Ulrich Beck, meta-sociologist Bruno Latour, and cyber-feminist Donna Haraway— authors who belong to what I call the second post-structuralist wave—have blurred the theoretical division between nature and society, human beings, animals, and artificial beings.
+French anthropologist Philippe Descola—a proponent of what I have called in the introduction the anthropology of ontological turn, which aims to replace the concept of structure inherited from Claude Levi-Strauss with ontological propositions about cultures—has recently shown that we have to think “beyond nature and culture.”
 And so?
 Is there anything here that is theoretically objectionable?